Cops: Motorcycle, car burst into flames after crash

 Police: Motorcycle, car burst into flames after Loop Parkway crash

-Two people riding a motorcycle were taken to a hospital after the bike rear-ended a car on Loop Parkway and both vehicles burst into flames, New York State Police said.
+Two people riding a motorcycle were taken to a hospital after the bike rear-ended a car on Loop Parkway on Sunday and both vehicles burst into flames, New York State Police said.

-Both vehicles were traveling north on Loop Parkway near the Meadowbrook Parkway about 11:30 a.m. when the crash occurred, according to police.
+Both vehicles were traveling north on Loop Parkway near the Meadowbrook Parkway north of Jones Beach State Park about 11:30 a.m. when the crash occurred, according to police.

 The motorcyclist and passenger were taken to Nassau University Medical Center.
 The driver of the car was uninjured, state police said.